 torque_question_withwhat = add_withwhat(EvalQ.TORQUE)

-Question: What is the min and max torque is used for the bolts?
+Question: What is the min and max torque for the bolts?
 This is for a CB34 Grain Bin Sidewall from Chief Industries.

 Answer: “I don’t have specific information about the torque specifications for the bolts used in the CB34 Grain Bin Sidewall from Chief Industries.
 For accurate details, I recommend checking the installation manual…” (approximately 80 words)